THE BUYER'S GUIDE

 Rarely will the "cheapest" price be the best for you in the long run.
 When comparing "like with like" please also take into comparison how long the company has been established and the quality of their guarantees.
 You may find two suppliers using the same extrusion and glass type.
 However if one supplier happens to be some fitters doing private work at the weekends then bear in mind that their so called 10 Year Guarantee may be of less value than another from a more established company with a supporting infrastructure.

-A recent WHICH? survey carried out in August 2016 found that small local independent companies scored higher overall than the big brand nationals.
+A WHICH? survey carried out in August 2016 found that small local independent companies scored higher overall than the big brand nationals.
 Altogether 2239 WHICH? members participated and rated big brand companies Anglian, Everest and Safestyle alongside small local installers.
 The small local installers outscored the big brands every time.

 We would recommend you choose a local business in your area - someone you can visit face-to-face and build a relationship with.
 Local businesses are more conscious of the need to uphold their reputation and, if problems arise, are more likely to resolve the matter quickly,